HuaiyuZhang/huaiyuzhang.github.io/_posts/2021-01-15-protocol-ml-finance.md

 ---
 layout: post
+title: >
-title: Paper Reading--A Backtesting Protocol in the Era of Machine Learning
+ [Paper]A Backtesting Protocol in the Era of Machine Learning
 ---

 ## Abstract